anton-smirnov-robert/pmf_water_graphene/README.md

 # pmf_water_graphene

-This code refers to the article https://arxiv.org/pdf/2204.08779.pdf.
+This code is used in https://arxiv.org/pdf/2204.08779.pdf.
+It can be refined to include the RPA calculation from the metallic part.
+I give the material to do so.